MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-teams-overview.md

 - [Operate your service](teams-analytics-and-reports/teams-reporting-reference.md) and [Enhance your service](upgrade-enhance-my-service.md).
 Read these articles for guidelines and roadmaps for how to operate and enhance your Teams service.

 Some manage topics remain under the relevant workload sections.
-For more information, see the landing pages for the following:
+For more information, see the overview articles for the following:

 - [Chat, teams, channels](deploy-chat-teams-channels-microsoft-teams-landing-page.md)
 - [Meetings and Audio Conferencing](deploy-meetings-microsoft-teams-landing-page.md)